clicknium/clicknium-docs/doc/concepts/locator.md

 ## Locator Settings
  Locators have the rich feature to meet different UI automation needs.
  - Locator: UI element locator, the string(XML fragment) that used to find the elements including application information and all necessary parent nodes of the UI element, and attributes of each element.
 - Locator store: the file to store locator data.
 The locators of the same application are stored in one locator store by default.
-Users can manage the locator store in Visual Studio Code or Clicnium Recorder.
+Users can manage the locator store in Visual Studio Code or Clicknium Recorder.
 - Screenshot: while recording the elements, store the screenshot together with the locator
 - Attributes: users can select/deselect or edit the value of each attribute.
 ---